-Art prints are a wonderful way to decorate your home, we all know this for sure.
+Art prints are a wonderful way to decorate your home.
 But, why should you buy from Project Nord when you want your next wall poster?

 Project Nord is unique because of our environmental policies.
 For every wall print you buy from us, we plant a tree in your name.
 For us, it’s important that we restore the trees within the world.
 Paper is the material we use for our wall prints after all.

 Planting trees also helps us to compensate for the CO2 that’s released into the atmosphere every day.
-It’s important we keep the CO2 levels down as it’s a greenhouse gas which is adding to the greenhouse layer.
+We must keep CO2 levels down as it’s a greenhouse gas that is adding to the greenhouse layer.

-As more gases collect here, the sun’s heat has a harder time reflecting out of our atmosphere once it’s shone in.
+As more gases collect here, the sun’s heat has a harder time reflecting out of our atmosphere.
 That means that the world is heating up, changing the weather systems and natural habitats.
-This is not the sort of change we want to see if we want life on earth to stay stable.
+This is not the sort of change we want to see if we want life on earth to remain stable.

 Little acts, such as planting trees, does make a difference to these global systems.
 It’s important to look out for the environmental policies of the companies you buy from.
 With Project Nord, you can rest easy knowing that we’re doing our bit.

-Project Nord is also the sort of poster store to offer you high quality posters and prints, and not at a high price.
-We want your decorative wall art to be affordable, as well as stylish.
-That’s why we offer cheap art prints which don’t compromise on quality.
+Project Nord is also a poster store that offers you high-quality posters and prints and at an affordable price.
+We want your decorative wall art to be affordable as well as stylish.
+That’s why we offer cheaper art prints that don’t compromise on quality.

 Our Scandinavian designs are also minimalist, making them the perfect fit for people who like to relax in the spaces they call home.
-Our artists work from around the world to come up with stunning, unique designs, inspired by Scandi principles.
+Our artists work from around the world to come up with stunning, unique designs inspired by the Scandi principles.

 It’s important to us that people feel really satisfied with the posters they receive from us.
 That’s why we also use premium quality paper so that the posters will stand the test of time.
 They are durable and have a lovely finish.

-Other designs are sophisticated enough to suit any person, whichever walk of life they belong to.
-All you can do is look for yourself.
+Other designs are sophisticated enough to suit any person, all you can do is look for yourself.
 We promise that you will not be let down by the posters we have here at Project Nord.